DANS-KNAW/dd-dataverse-ingest-cli/docs/description.md

 Description
 ===========

-The `ingest` command provides a command-line interface for ingesting datasets into Dataverse using the `dd-dataverse-ingest` service.
+The `dd-dataverse-ingest-cli` is a command-line interface for the `dd-dataverse-ingest` service.
+It allows you to manage import jobs.

+Use `ingest <command> --help` for more information on a specific command.